fluid-checkout/fluid-checkout/readme.txt

 * Fixed: Billing fields not being copied properly when using the Astra theme.
 * Fixed: Only display payment request buttons at checkout if enabled in the settings for the plugin "WooCommerce Stripe Gateway" by WooCommerce.
 * Fixed: Focus position changing inside text fields when updating the checkout sections.
+* Fixed: Compatibility with Loco Translate for custom location for translation files, should possibly fix it for other translation plugins.

 = 1.2.8 - 2021-08-12 =
 * Added: Support for express payment buttons for the plugin "WooCommerce Stripe Gateway" by WooCommerce.